khdelphine/workflow/README.md

 # DataRescue Workflow -- Overview

 This document describes the workflow our coalition uses for the **Data Rescue project**, both at in-person events and when people work remotely.
-It explains the process that a url/dataset goes through from the time it has been nominated by a [seeder & sorter](seednsort.md), until it is _either_ made available as a record in a [CKAN data catalog](https://ckan.org/), or sent to the [Internet Archive](https://www.archive.org) as a seed for their [End of Term Crawl](http://freegovinfo.info/node/11477).
+It explains the process that a url/dataset goes through from the time it has been nominated by a [seeder](seednsort.md), until it is _either_ made available as a record in a [CKAN data catalog](https://ckan.org/), or sent to the [Internet Archive](https://www.archive.org) as a seed for their [End of Term Crawl](http://freegovinfo.info/node/11477).
 The process involves several distinct stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.

 ## Before you begin
 We are so glad that you are participating in this project!